 Tax & fees

-China will continue to reduce the tax burden and cut fees on companies this year as part of efforts to help improve their competitiveness.
+China will continue to reduce the tax burden and cut fees on enterprises this year as part of efforts to help improve their competitiveness.

-"The central government is required to take the lead in reducing government expenses in order to leave room for cutting costs of enterprises."
+"The central government is required to take the lead in reducing government expenses in order to leave space for cutting costs of enterprises."

 Costs of broadband access, electricity and logistics will be further reduced.
 More